08dipshikha/CppND-Capstone-Snake-Game/README.md

 ### `The project uses move semantics to move data, instead of copying it, where possible.`

-> The member function `HandleInput` takes the bool `running` using move semnatics being passed at (game.cpp line 28).
+> The member function `HandleInput` takes the bool `running` using move semantics being passed at (game.cpp line 42).

 ### 7

 ### `The project uses smart pointers instead of raw pointers.`

-> The snake object is passed around the classes `renderer.cpp` and `controller.cpp` using the shared pointers `std::shared_ptr<Snake> snake;` (game.h line 21).
+> The snake object is passed around the classes `renderer.cpp` and `controller.cpp` using the shared pointers `std::shared_ptr<Snake> snake;` (game.h line 24).

 ### 8

 ### `The project uses destructors appropriately.`

 > The `main.cpp` takes the player name as an input into the varible `userName`.
-This is passed in the Game class constructor which dynamically allocates memory and is deleted in the destructor (game.cpp 19).
+This is passed in the Game class constructor which dynamically allocates memory (game.cpp line 13) and is deleted in the destructor (game.cpp 19).